-No animals of any kind are permitted in residence with the exception of fish in a non-filtered tank, and service animals.
+No animals of any kind are permitted in residence with the exception of service animals.

 Services Animals: As per the Accessibility for Persons with Disabilities Act (AODA), 2005, the definition of a service animal is an animal performing tasks for the benefit of an individual with a disability.